johnfairh/swift-sass/README.md

 The Swift package bundles the embedded Dart Sass compiler for macOS and Linux (specifically Ubuntu Focal/20.04 64-bit) both x86_64 and arm64.
 The correct binary is selected at build time.
-The selection is made based on the host architecture though -- so if you want to cross-compile you'll need to assemble the results manually.
+The selection is made based on the host architecture though, so if you want to cross-compile you'll need to assemble the results manually.

 For other platforms you will need to either download the correct version from